basking-in-the-sun2000/solar-logger/README.rst

 -modbustcp utility for modbus

 -last_adjustment allows to adjust the total energy balance (exported - from_grid + adj).
 Just fill the values (date and deviation in kWh)
+	- There is a adjustment in the config file (extra_load) to allow you to have a daily adjustment (this isn't used for hourly, but only for the daily values)

 -Huawei contains the inverter's registers, status constants